If you’ve ever wondered “What is Gulf War Syndrome?” this blog post is for you!

 - You must experience at least two or more chronic symptoms associated with Gulf War Syndrome that began when you were deployed or shortly thereafter.
 Those symptoms must also persist.
 Most providers will consider a condition chronic if the duration of the symptom is at least six months.

 To describe most illnesses, the medical community creates clinical case definitions to make diagnoses consistent.
-These clinical case definitions create a standard that defines the common symptoms of a typical case of that illness.
+These clinical case definitions create a standard that defines the common symptoms of a typical case of an illness.

 The two primary clinical case studies the VA uses, both recognized by the National Academy of Medicine, originate from the CDC and the Kansas Case Definitions.